waleeddotdev/Snappet/README.md

 - [x] Add shadows and border sliders
 - [x] Add position and size sliders and options
-- [ ] Add setting options for frame customization
+- [x] Add setting options for frame customization
-  - [ ] Add dimension selector (custom and premade)
+  - [x] Add dimension selector (custom and premade)
-  - [ ] Enable background color customization (solid and gradient)
+  - [x] Enable background color customization
-  - [ ] Allow background opacity adjustments
+  - [x] Allow background opacity adjustments
-  - [ ] Add filters (blur, noise, etc.)
+  - [x] Add filters (blur, noise, etc.)
-  - [ ] Allow background image uploads
+  - [x] Allow background image uploads
 - [ ] Implement pre-designed templates for code presentations
 - [ ] Introduce tweet post templates for easy social media sharing
 - [ ] Build a gradient maker for more customization options
 - [ ] Expand template library with more diverse designs
 - [ ] Add support for changing font family for code styling
 - [ ] Create a custom theme maker for personalized appearances
-- [ ] Improve UI and UX for a more seamless user experience
+- [x] Improve UI and UX for a more seamless user experience
-- [ ] Enhance the README with detailed guides, use cases, and examples
+- [x] Enhance the README with detailed guides, use cases, and examples

 See the [open issues](https://github.com/waleeddotdev/Snappet/issues) for a full list of proposed features (and known issues).